Crianlarich railway station: History

 Crianlarich station opened concurrently with the West Highland Railway on 7 August 1894, doubling the number of railway stations in the village.
 The lines and station were eventually built by the state under compulsory purchase arrangements sought after the persistent rejection by the landowners the Place family of Loch Dochart House and Skelton Grange, Yorkshire, who even turned down the offer of having all the proceeds from the two station tea-rooms in perpetuity.
 The Places felt that the project would spoil their shooting grounds; the family sold their house and estate shortly after their defeat and retreated to Yorkshire.

 The station was laid out with a crossing loop around an island platform and sidings on both sides.
 On the east side there was an engine shed and a turntable.
 Three years after opening, in 1897, a junction and link line down to the Callander and Oban Railway, which passed below the West Highland route, was added.
 Originally, the junction incorporated a scissors crossover, allowing simultaneous moves through the junction.
 However until 1931 the link line was only used to exchange goods wagons between the two lines.
 From 1931 onwards, it was also used for excursion traffic from Glasgow and the surrounding areas to the Oban line.
+Since closure of the Callander and Oban Line east of Crianlarich in 1965, all trains to Oban have been routed up the West Highland Line.

 The station was host to a LNER camping coach from 1937 to 1939.